cocos/cocos-docs/en/scripting/coding-setup.md

 ![vscode workflow](coding-setup/vscode-workflow.png)

-- **Add compilation task**: Used to trigger the script compilation of Creator in VS Code.
+- **Add compilation task**: used to trigger the script compilation of Creator in VS Code.
 For details, please refer to the content in the **Use VS Code to activate script compilation** section.

 - **Add Chrome Debug configuration**: It is used to debug the web version of the game.
 For details, please refer to the following **Use VS Code to debug the web version of the game** section.